 Your Community Borrower Card is needed to check out items.
 This card isn’t honored at the UI Law Library.
 We strongly recommend against loaning your card to others.
 All financial responsibility for items rests with the person whose ID card was used.
-If your library card is lost, stolen, or mutilated, contact Circulation Services (335-5299) at the Main Library as soon as possible.
+If your library card is lost, stolen, or destroyed, contact staff (335-5299) at the Main Library as soon as possible.

 The library uses e-mail to send notices.
-If you don’t have e-mail access, the library will send notices to your residing address.
-Please check your mail or your e-mail account daily.
+Please check your e-mail account frequently.

 The hours of the libraries vary according to the university calendar.
 Paper copies of library hours are available, and hours information is also found at http://www.lib.uiowa.edu/hours.

 - Books, theses, and Storage items: 4-week loan

 - Journals: 1-week loan at Main Library; other libraries may have different loan policies

 - Items with a loan period of more than 3 days can be checked out.

 - A maximum of 25 items can be checked out at a time

 - A maximum of 5 holds (recalls and/or searches) at a time

 - Most items can be renewed up to 99 times